mghazel2020/Image-Classification--Machine-Learning--Python-ScikitLearn/README.md

 * Grayscale image values range from 0 to 255
 * Scale by 255 to normalize the range betwen 0 and 1
 * We experimented with normalizing the input images
-  * Therefore, we set a flag to indicate whether or not we normaized the input images.
+* We set a flag to indicate whether or not we normaized the input images to see if normalizing the input training and test images improves the model performance.
 ```python
 # nomalize the train and test images if desired
 if ( normalize_images_flag == 1):